Skip to content

 I admit it, I’m guilty of romanticizing coming disruption, but reality often reigns in the dreamer inside of me.

 Procurement is amongst some of the most rapidly changing business areas, and maybe for the better.
 Only time will tell if the coming digital transformation of various business areas, just like procurement, will make for positive outcomes.
-But, in the meantime, there is still a large population of procurement professionals, strapping up their boots every morning, and doing their darndest.

 You, the strategic sourcing champion!